core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 If the signature verification fails, the server MAY reply with a 4.00 (Bad Request) response.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.

+### Supporting Observe ###

+If Observe {{RFC7641}} is supported, for each newly started observation, the server MUST store the value of the 'kid' parameter from the original Observe request.

+The server MUST NOT update the stored value, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).

 ## Protecting the Response ## {#ssec-protect-response}